Not-A-Builder/SMP-Methodology/Workflow.md

 a.
 Instability in the stock prices in the past and present.
 b.
 Stock’s ability and value compared to the overall market
+c.
 Price fluctuations and stock value before and after important events.
 History of volume and trading levels.

 • Easily Identify Support and Resistance Levels